-The Principia Pledge is a part of the application which every applicant signs.
-Students may be asked to symbolically reaffirm their commitment to this Pledge and/or the Principia Community Commitment at some later signing:
+The Principia Pledge is a part of the application which every college applicant signs.
+College students may be asked to symbolically reaffirm their commitment to this Pledge and/or the Principia Community Commitment at some later signing:

 I commit to serve God and humanity through the study and healing practice of Christian Science, expressed in principled thought and action, unselfed love, and moral courage.